What Are the Current VA Disability Compensation Rates for 2018?

 The Department of Veterans Affairs provides veterans (VA) disability benefits to former service-members with qualifying service-related medical conditions.
 These benefits are designed to ensure you can make a living if you are partially or entirely unable to work.
-The current VA disability compensation rates range from $136 to $2,973 for a single veteran with no dependents.

 When you apply and get approved for VA service-connected disability benefits, the Department of Veterans Affairs assigns you a disability rating.
 Your rating is based on how severe the VA believes your condition is.
 The more compelling the evidence you have that your condition keeps you from working, the higher your rating will probably be.
 A higher rating means a greater monthly benefit amount.